Swiss People's Party: Foreign policy

-Immigration
+Immigration and Islam

-In its immigration policy the party commits itself to make asylum laws stricter and to reduce immigration.
+In its immigration policy, the party commits itself to make asylum laws stricter and to reduce immigration.
 The SVP warns of immigration into the social welfare system and criticises the high proportion of foreigners among the public insurance benefit recipients and other social welfare programs.
+It addresses fears of a loss of prosperity in Switzerland due to immigrants.
 According to the opinion of the party, such benefits amount to waste of taxpayers' money.
 Numerous SVP members have shown themselves to be critical of Islam by having participated in the minaret controversy, during which they pushed for an initiative to ban the construction of minarets.
-In November 2009 this ban won the majority vote (57.5%) and became an amendment to the Swiss Constitution.
+In November 2009, this ban won the majority vote (57.5%) and became an amendment to the Swiss Constitution.
 However, the four existing minarets are not affected by the new legislation.
-Other recent victories of the SVP in regards to immigration policy include the federal popular initiatives "for the expulsion of criminal foreigners" (52.3%), and "Against mass immigration" (50.3%) in 2010 and 2014 respectively.
+The party has been active in the counter-jihad movement, participating in the 2010 international counter-jihad conference.
+Other recent victories of the SVP in regards to immigration policy include the federal popular initiatives "for the expulsion of criminal foreigners" (52.3%), and "Against mass immigration" (50.3%) in 2010 and 2014 respectively, all injecting counter-jihad policies into the political mainstream.

 The 2014 referendum resulted in a narrow victory for the SVP.
 Following the vote, the Swiss government entered into negotiations with the EU and, in 2016, concluded an agreement that would provide for preferences for Swiss citizens in hiring.
 The SVP criticized the agreement as weak.
 In response, in 2020, the party placed the ballot a referendum called the "For Moderate Immigration" initiative, which would terminate the Free Movement of Persons bilateral agreement within one year of passage.
 It would also bar the government from concluding any agreements that would grant the free movement of people to foreign nationals.
 The initiative was opposed by the other major parties in Switzerland.
 Other parties were concerned that because of the "guillotine clause" in the bilateral agreements, this would terminate all of the Bilateral I agreements with the EU which include provisions on the reduction of trade barriers as well as barriers in agriculture, land transport and civil aviation.
 Swiss voters rejected the referendum with 61.7% against.
 Only four cantons voted in favor.

 Economy

 The SVP supports supply-side economics.
-Thus it is a proponent of lower taxes and is against deficit spending.
+It is a proponent of lower taxes and government spending.
 The SVP is not as liberal in terms of its agricultural policy since, in consideration of it being the most popular party among farmers, it refuses to reduce agricultural subsidies or curtail the current system of direct payments to farmers, to ensure larger farming businesses do not dominate the marketplace.
 The expansion of the Schengen Area eastward was looked at skeptically by the SVP, which it associated with economic immigration and higher crime rates.